jengreen080/PDA.Static_and_Dynamic_Testing/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

-def cards_total(self, cards): # function needs indented total # total has not been assigned a starting variable for card in cards:
+def cards_total(self, cards): # function needs indented total # total has not been assigned a starting value for card in cards:
     total += card.value
     return "You have a total of" + total
-    # a print statement is needed to see the given text
+    # to add the total to a string the total needs converted to a string
+    # return statement currently in the for loop.
+Needs moved left

 ```